 - Residents are encouraged to explore areas of interest and engage in all pharmacy activities

-- Teaching, research and other scholarly endeavors enhance the professional development of each resident
+- Teaching, research and scholarly endeavors enhance the professional development of each resident

 - To provide residents with the training and experience to develop professional expertise as a health system pharmacy practitioner